IgorMokhov/john-app/README.md

 ### Elements

+- Firebase is used as the backend for authentication
 - Registration and authorization are carried out via email/password
-- Firebase is used as the backend for authentication
+- Possible registration/authentication errors are logged to the console.
 - All data entered into the form are checked for validity, and an error message is displayed for invalid data
 - The token obtained from Firebase Authentication is stored in Redux
 - The token can be removed from Redux by clicking on the logout button